MayaFlux Technical Documentation

 4. Containers: Multi-Dimensional Data Architecture

 Containers organize data as compositional material through region-based access with metadata organization.
+The same abstractions work for audio samples, spectral data, pixel arrays, and arbitrary tensors.

 Key characteristics:

-5. Compute Matrix: Declarative and composable computation engine
+5. Compute Matrix: Declarative and Composable Computation Engine

 Key characteristics: